digitalarche/Sentinel/Workbook/PaaS Diagnostic/ReadMe.md

-# My store for useful KQL and Azure Monitor Workbooks (public share)
+# Azure Monitor Workbooks (public share)

-KQL and Azure Monitor Workbooks you may find useful
+Azure Monitor Workbooks you may find useful

 ## Workbooks - how to Import and Export: